lsst-dm/dmtn-007/index.rst

 A primary result of comparisons of both dipole fitting routines showed that if unconstrained, they would have difficulty finding accurate fluxes (and separations) at separations smaller than ~1 sigma.
-This is best shown below, where we plotted the fitted dipole fluxes as a function of dipole separation for a number of realizations per separation (and input flux of 3000).
+This is best shown below, in a plot of fitted dipole fluxes as a function of dipole separation for a number of realizations per separation (and input flux of 3000).

  |Figure 2|

-Here, 'pos'itive and 'neg'ative lobe parameters are shown side-by-side in the same (positive) flux axis.
+Here, `pos` -itive and `neg` -ative lobe flux estimates are shown side-by-side in blue and yellow respectively, on the same (positive) flux axis.

 Below we investigate this issue and find that it arises from the extreme covariance between the dipole separation and flux parameters, which